Resources to help you answer the question: Should women teach and/or have authority in the church?

 * Foh, Susan T. Women and the Word of God: A Response to Biblical Feminism.
 Presbyterian and Reformed Publishing Co, 1978.

 ++ Groothius, Rebecca Merrill.
 Discovering Biblical Equality: Complementarity Without Heirarchy, Intervarsity Press, 2005.
-(The standard and comprehensive defense of the egalitarian position.)
+(The comprehensive defense of the egalitarian position.)

 * Grudem, Wayne.
 Evangelical Feminism and Biblical Truth: An Analysis of Over One Hundred Disputed Questions.
 Multnomah, 2004